 - forming men and women who will live with and for others, and

 The educational experience is designed to provide patient-centered comprehensive care within the scope of Creighton University School of Dentistry.
 It will challenge students to reflect on transcendent values as well as promote caring, ethical, and moral components in their professional lives.
 It will enable students to competently manage all phases of comprehensive dental care and to communicate professionally.
 It will also prepare students to evaluate and implement new knowledge and to accept their responsibility of service to one’s community and profession.

-The School of Dentistry has the responsibility of providing quality dental care in a comprehensive manner for those people who choose to become patients in the School’s clinics.
+The School of Dentistry has the responsibility of providing quality dental care within the scope of general dentistry in a comprehensive manner for those people who choose to become patients in the School’s clinics.
 The School also has the responsibility and obligation to foster and cultivate dental research.

 We are a community, passionately focused on developing world-class dental professionals who will employ leading-edge knowledge and future technologies in the Jesuit educational tradition characterized by compassion, leadership, professionalism, creativity, service, and social justice.

 The governing document for the School of Dentistry is our bylaws.

 "It’s more than dentistry.
 You have to care about the whole person – it all starts there." — Alvin Samuels BS'10, DDS'15